emerge-ehri/fhir-specification/docs/source/design.rst

     * :ref:`rept-struct`
     * :ref:`fhir-rept-resources`

-The eMERGE III electronic return of structured results project is motivated by several key design principles:
+The creation of a HL7 FHIR based specification for eMERGE III electronic return of structured results is motivated by several key design principles:

-1. **All content in narrative report is structurally represented.**
+1. **Structured content - **
-   All lab produced content from the narrative reports should be captured in structured forms so that it is possible to reconstruct the it.
+   All content from the narrative PDF eMERGE reports and all eMERGE standard reporting use cases should be captured in structured format and as meaningful data elements without losing content and context.
+2. **Alignment with HL7 FHIR Core and GR IG - **
+   All eMERGE concepts and associated elements shall be aligned with GR IG and FHIR Core Standards and extended as required.
+3. **Computationally reliable representation of results - **
+   An optimal computational form for each data element shall be determined, prioritizing eMERGE pilot objectives for EHR integration and CDS.
+All specimen types and genetic data elements related to the resulting observations must be based on reference sequences, coordinates and structures that consistently and accurately reflect the lab methods used to align the raw data, determine coverage and call the variants.
-2. **Codify concepts when reasonable.**
+4. **Codify concepts when reasonable - **
-   Drugs, diseases, genes, etc... should be codified based on FHIR and IG guidance. eMERGE concepts that extend beyond the FHIR and IG guidance should be codified if possible and within reason.
+   Concepts should be codified using FHIR Core and GR IG guidance. eMERGE concepts that extend beyond the FHIR and CG guidance should be codified if possible and within reason.
-3. **Computationally Reliable representation of results** TODO <add a general statement about aiming to achieve computationally useful representations, when possible>
-4. **Reflect the composite nature of results** Structure & codify both diagnostic primary/secondary disease pathogenicity interpretations and pharmacogenomic genotype finding medication implications.
-5. **Representation of assay and case level gene coverage.**
-   Use text based assay definition, gene coverage and methodology description per lab.
-Include computational gene coverage report artifact if available.
-6. **Attempt to enable Clinical Decision Support** Support for computationally reliable sharing of short sequence variation, genotypes, diplotypes, large deletion/insertion/duplication (deferred CNVs).

 .. _rept-examples: